tashagrc/tashagrc/README.md

 ## Hello!
 I’m Natasha.

-I am a learner with a background in computer science.
+I am a life long learner with a background in computer science.
 I research, code, and help with design when I can.
 I hope to use code to turn ideas into real life and make our lives so much easier.

 I studied Computer Science at BINUS University and currently work as an iOS Developer at Apple Developer Academy (Cohort 7).